Speed Test - Decision

 Hick's Law: RT grows with choices

 The logarithmic relationship means that going from 1 to 2 choices adds the most time (~150ms), while going from 7 to 8 choices adds far less (~25ms).
-The brain is essentially performing a binary search through available options, eliminating half the possibilities with each discrimination step — an efficient but time-consuming process.
+The brain is essentially performing a binary search through available options, eliminating half the possibilities with each discrimination step - An efficient but time-consuming process.

 Predicted RT by number of choices (Hick's Law)